42ibaran/ft_linear_regression/README.md

 ```
 python train.py [-p] resources/data.csv
 ```
-After the execution a file `training_data.pk` with the result of the training is created.
-It is used to retrieve coefficients for prediction program later on.
+After the execution, a file `training_data.pk` with the result of the training is created.
+It is used to retrieve coefficients for the prediction program later on.

 To run prediction program, use this:
 ```
 python predict.py
 ```
-It will load the result of the training, prompt you for milage input and give a prediction of the price.
+It will load the result of the training, prompt you for mileage input and give a prediction of the price.